 To satisfy the Health Insurance Portability and Accountability Act (HIPAA) healthcare vendor management must be implemented.
-Healthcare data breaches are on the rise, and many of the incidents of late were a result of poor vendor management.
+Healthcare data breaches are on the rise, and many of the incidents of late were the result of poor vendor management.
 With the increase in vendor breaches and widespread confusion surrounding vendor management, the Department of Health and Human Services (HHS) recently released new guidance to clarify healthcare organizations’ obligation to ensure that their vendors are HIPAA compliant.
-The following are steps healthcare organizations can take to mitigate their risk of a vendor-related data breach.
+The following are steps healthcare organizations can take to mitigate their risk of a vendor related data breach.

 - Vet Vendors

 Healthcare vendor management requires organizations to vet their vendors before transmission of PHI is permitted.
 To vet vendors, they must complete a HIPAA security risk assessment (SRA).
 Completing an SRA allows the vendor to identify gaps in their security practices.
 Before an organization can work with a vendor, the vendor must fix any gaps identified by the SRA with remediation plans.
 Additionally, the SRA must be repeated annually to account for any changes in business operations.

 Having a signed business associate agreement (BAA) is not enough.
 The Department of Health and Human Services (HHS) mandates that healthcare organizations do their “technical due diligence” when choosing a vendor to work with.
 If an organization fails to send out an SRA to their vendors, they are not satisfying the law.
 In the event of a vendor breach, both parties would be considered liable without an annual SRA.